Soldering Basics

 Any soldering work needs more than just an iron.
 Good needle-nosed pliers and wire cutters certainly, but good de-soldering braid, some tools for prying, cleaning, and bending makes for a satisfying experience.
 Braid comes in several widths, buy several.
 Order a couple of different soldering tool sets.
 They have little pry-bars, brass brushes, round and square files for cleaning through-board holes, and probes for holding down SMT devices for soldering.
 Never use your soldering iron tip to pry wires off a terminal or out of a board!
 Not only does that not work well, it destroys the iron!
 The little hooks are perfect for lifting leads and removing wires from terminals.
 The insulated handles are easy on the hands and soldering tools are cheaper than screwdrivers and such.
 If nothing else, they make you look like you might know what you are doing!

 For through-hole printed circuit boards, a “solder-sucker” is good for removing most of the solder on a joint.
-The manual cylinder type is fine for non-sensitive circuits, especially if they are going into the trash.
-Just keep in mind that they can build up a hefty static voltage upon actuation.
+The manual cylinder type is fine for non-sensitive circuits, just keep in mind that they can build up a hefty static voltage upon actuation.
 Most of the time that doesn’t matter.
 Follow up with braid, clean out the holes, and you are ready to replace components.
 These tools also generate a shower of tiny solder balls as they slurp up the molten solder.
 When you are done removing the solder invert the board and tap several times to dislodge these balls and then do a thorough search with a microscope of some sort.
 Insidious little trouble-makers.

 After the leads are removed some solder usually remains in the holes, making it impossible to re-insert the new component.
 Use the hole file to clean it out but try to do it sparingly so as to avoid removing any plating that may connect the top and bottom layers.
 The hole file has a round end, try it first.
 Gently insert the file while twisting it back and forth.
 Turn the board over and do the same from the other side.
 The square end is more aggressive so use it with care.
 Lacking a hole file, use a wire clipping: Hold one end of a component wire clipping with small-nosed pliers, heat the hole with the iron, and draw the wire through the hole to plate it with that reluctant solder to clean it out.
 If the clipping becomes loaded, discard it for another and repeat until the wire slips easily through the hole.